The Zealous Defense You Deserve. Backed by Over Two Decades of Experience

-Domestic violence charges can be either misdemeanors or felonies, depending on the situation and number of prior offenses.
+Domestic violence charges can be either misdemeanors or felonies, depending on the situation and the number of prior offenses.
 A prior offense is any domestic violence offense that occurred within the past 10 years.
 For first and second offenses, the court may suspend the sentence if the defendant completes a batterer’s treatment program.
-At T. Kirk Truslow, P.A., our Myrtle Beach domestic violence attorney focuses solely on criminal defense and has gotten results for clients for 27 years.
+At T. Kirk Truslow, P.A., our Myrtle Beach domestic violence attorney focuses solely on criminal defense and has gotten results for clients for 30 years.

 What are the Penalties for Domestic Violence in South Carolina?

-The penalties for domestic violence may include:
+The penalties for domestic violence may include the following:

 - First Offense – Up to 30 days in jail and a fine of $1,000 to $2,500

 - Second Offense – A mandatory minimum sentence of 30 days in jail and fines of $2,000 to $2,500